dsasacramento/dsasacramento.github.io/_pages/resources/slack-guide.md

 ### How do I get added to Slack?

 Attend a meeting!
-Then talk to any Executive Board member.
+Then talk to any Steering Committee member.
 Any of them will be able to add you to Slack.

 ### Important security note